Curatorial Projects

 Approach

-In my most recent curatorial project, In the Room at the Center for Photography at Woodstock in Kingston, I brought together three photo-based artists whose works exploit the medium of photography to challenge the ways we document and remember.
+In my most recent curatorial project, In the Room, I brought together four photo-based artists whose works exploit the medium of photography to challenge the ways we document and remember.
 Using still photography, archival research, family histories, and digital-editing tools, the artists explore the relationships between personal and collective memories and how they are made, challenged, and remade.
-Through the critical interventions by Kelly Kristin Jones, Jonathan Mark Jackson, and Ashley M. Freeby, we can better understand how photographs function as social objects that perpetuate the power held by the people who made them.
-This exhibition is traveling to the Gallery at Heimbold Visual Arts Center at Sarah Lawrence College in January 2025.
+Through the critical interventions by Kelly Kristin Jones, Jonathan Mark Jackson, Allie Tsubota, and Ashley M. Freeby, we can better understand how photographs function as social objects that perpetuate the power held by the people who made them.
+This exhibition originated at the Center for Photography of Woodstock in Kingston in 2023 and is traveled to the Gallery at Heimbold Visual Arts Center at Sarah Lawrence College in 2025.

 Read the exhibition brochure online.